Do you have a legal ground for processing personal data? You need one under the GDPR

 4) You will need to be able to uphold the individual’s right to object to such processing

-Following the ICO’s consultation on its draft guidance on Consent, the Regulator says it hopes to publish final guidance in June, but says this timescale may be affected by developments at European level.
+Following the ICO’s consultation on its draft guidance on Consent, the Regulator says it hopes to publish final guidance in January 2018, taking into consideration guidance at a European level.

 The information provided and the opinions expressed in this document represent the views of the Data Protection Network.
 They do not constitute legal advice and cannot be construed as offering comprehensive guidance to the Data Protection Act 1998 or other statutory measures referred to in the document.